+District Coordinator:

+Joseph Scudder, Director, Title IX and Compliance

-District Coordinator: Asst.
-Supt. of Educational Services or Designee 150 District Center Drive Palm Springs, CA 92264 760-883-2703, ext.
-4805002
+150 District Center Drive

+Palm Springs, CA 92264

+760-883-2703, ext.
+4805008

 Regardless of whether the student files a complaint, the coordinator or designee shall contact the student (or parent, depending on the student's age) and explain that the district is responsible for investigating the allegation of sexual harassment and taking corrective action, and explain the informal and formal procedures for filing a complaint, including how the procedures work.